aliciavc/GitErDone/README.md

 3. Easy
 4. Too

-I am now going to branch this version off the main branch.
+I branched another version off the master, and am now updating the master.